-If you are in the market for a new editing laptop there are certain specifications that you have to consider before you make your purchase decision.
+If you are in the market for a new video editing laptop there are certain specifications that you have to consider before you make your purchase decision.
 Some time ago, we’ve covered how an entry-level mid-2015 Macbook handles editing and rendering of 4K footage.
-Yet, if you are planning to utilise your notebook for more system-intensive tasks and more serious professional work such as colour grading, multi-cam editing, compositing or VFX then you definitely will need more computing power under the hood.
+Yet, if you are planning to utilize your notebook for more system-intensive tasks and more serious professional work such as color grading, multi-cam editing, compositing or VFX then you’ll definitely need more computing power under the hood.

 As a rule of thumb, don’t make your decision based only on certain hardware specifications.
 You should consider your specific daily post-production workflow to determine what type of configuration will be most suitable for you instead.
 For instance, if you work mainly with applications such as Adobe After Effects, picking a laptop with the biggest capacity hard drive probably won’t do the job if it has only 8GB of RAM or a modest GPU.